 So far there's no sign of an official launch date, but we'll keep our eyes peeled.
 But with little iPad Pro 2 news we suspect the slate won't arrive until early 2017.

-TechRadar's take: With no immediate sign of the slate and the iPad Pro 9.7 already launching this year it's likely that the iPad Pro 2 will slip into 2017, possibly launching in March, as the iPad Pro 9.7 launched in March 2016.
+TechRadar's take: With no immediate sign of the slate and the iPad Pro 9.7 already launching this year it's very likely that the iPad Pro 2 will slip into 2017, possibly launching in March, as the iPad Pro 9.7 launched in March 2016.

 iPad Pro 2 price